andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Metrics.md

      $ computer   : num  NA NA NA NA NA 5 NA NA NA NA ...
      $ internet   : num  NA NA NA NA NA NA 1 0 1 1 ...

-[LabelingFactorLevels.R](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Manipulation/LabelingFactorLevels.R) sourced at the end of [Derive\_dsL\_from\_Extract](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) matches numeric values with response labels from the questionnaire and adds to **dsL** copy of variables saved as labeled factors.
+[LabelingFactorLevels.R](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Manipulation/LabelingFactorLevels.R) sourced at the end of [Derive\_dsL\_from\_Extract](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) matches numeric values with response labels from the questionnaire and adds to **dsL** copies of the variables, saved as labeled factors.
 For estimations routines such as lm4 or graphing functions such as ggplot, the data type (string,numeric, factor) is a meaningful input, so a quick access to both formats frequently proves to be useful.
 It is convenient to think that **dsL** has really only

 ``` {.r}
 ncol(dsL)/2